YX-HCI/YX-HCI.github.io/_projects/safe_rl.md

 ---

-This is a research project that aims to investigate different safe reinforcement learning (RL) approaches for a robot to navigate safely in dynamic cluster environments.
+This is a GaTech course research project that aims to investigate different safe reinforcement learning (RL) approaches for a robot to navigate safely in dynamic cluster environments.

 # Abstract